adambard/learnxinyminutes-docs/haskell.html.markdown

             then "awesome"
             else "awful"

--- case statements

--- Here's how you could parse command line arguments in Haskell

-case args of
+-- case statements: Here's how you could parse command line arguments in Haskell case args of
   "help" -> printHelp
   "start" -> startProgram
   _ -> putStrLn "bad args"

--- loops: recursion
 -- Haskell doesn't have loops because it uses recursion instead.
 -- map a function over every element in an array

 map (*2) [1..5] -- [2, 4, 6, 8, 10]